-- A. The Work of this project is to take place within the Gulf of Mexico offshore of Anna Maria Island as described in the project plans: - B. The Contractor shall assume full responsibility for the protection and safekeeping of his equipment stored at the staging area and offshore on vessels. - C. The Contractor shall be fully responsible for the security and safekeeping of all materials, equipment and appurtenances required for construction of the Work.
+- A. The Work of this project is to take place on the beach on the southern end of Anna Maria Island as described in the project plans: - B. The Contractor shall assume full responsibility for the protection and safekeeping of his equipment stored at the staging area and work areas. - C. The Contractor shall be fully responsible for the security and safekeeping of all materials, equipment and appurtenances required for construction of the Work.
 The Contractor shall not store materials, equipment or appurtenances on the job site except for those items which are under the direct supervision of the Contractor's staff and which are necessary to the Work being performed on the specific day in question.
 The Contractor shall move any stored products under the Contractor's control that interfere with operations of the County or adjacent residents.
+No equipment or materials will be stored on the beach at night.